 MSE 599 Multicultural Internship (1) Taken concurrently with MSE 588.
-Field experience focused on the needs of multiculturally diverse schools.
+Field experience focused on the needs of multi-culturally diverse schools.
 A grade of "DE" is given for internships that are incomplete at the end of the semester.
-Graded P/F.
+(Graded P/F) Course will only be offered in Summer 2013 and then discontinued due to expiration of the program in School Administration.

-MSE 600 Research Methodology (3) This course addresses the nature and characteristics of educational research.
+MSE 600 Research Methodology (3)

+This course addresses the nature and characteristics of educational research.
 The development of basic skills required in the understanding, planning, and executing of a research study.